Loading Events

 Dating back over 400 years, the event commemorates both the failed Gunpowder Plot of 1605 and the 17 Protestant martyrs burned at the stake in Lewes during the Marian persecutions.
 Today, six local bonfire societies parade through the town carrying flaming torches, burning crosses, banners, and elaborate effigies before heading to individual bonfire sites for fireworks and celebrations.

-The atmosphere is unlike any other Bonfire Night event in Britain.
-Visitors can expect packed streets, marching drums, firecrackers, and spectacular fire displays throughout the evening.
+The atmosphere is unlike any other bonfire night event in Britain.
+Visitors can expect packed streets, marching drums, firecrackers and spectacular fire displays throughout the evening.
 The grand processions usually begin in the early evening, with bonfires and fireworks continuing until around 11pm.
+For a full overview of routes and viewing points, see the Interactive Map below.

-For guests staying at Apollo Guest House in nearby Hastings, Lewes Bonfire Night makes an unforgettable autumn day trip and a chance to experience one of Sussex’s most iconic annual traditions.
+For guests staying at Apollo Guest House in nearby Hastings, bonfire night makes an unforgettable autumn day trip and a chance to experience one of Sussex’s most iconic annual traditions.

 Details